You are here

 Pre or Corequisite(s): CS605

-This course is an introduction to developing mobile applications, beginning with mobile OS capabilities and application architecture and extending to major components, such as activities, services, broadcast receivers, etc. Students learn how to develop interactive applications using widget libraries, web-based services, animation, an SQL database engine, and multithreading.
+This course is an introduction to developing mobile applications, beginning with mobile operating system capabilities and application architecture and extending to major components, such as activities, services, broadcast receivers and others.
+Students learn how to develop interactive applications using widget libraries, web-based services, animation, an SQL database engine, and multithreading.
 Students in this course are expected to have proficiency in Java, website development an SQL queries.

 CS701 Internship in Information Technology